ECG-X/ECG_QT_Visualisation/README.md

 # The Impact of Pseudo-Colour and Coordinate System on ECG Interpretation

 We conducted a resaerch showing that visualising an electrocardiograph (ECG) using Polar coordinates, and applying a horizontal pseudo-colour filter over the signal, significantly helps lay-people to detect increases in the QT-interval.
-Here is the link for the research paper: xxxxx
+Here is the link for the research paper: https://dl.acm.org/citation.cfm?id=3300353

 ## Getting Started